Although police in the nation's capital recently turned off cameras

 current situation; traffic cameras are going to be used for snooping-a

 purpose well beyond the original scope.
 The trial run last month was

 limited to less than two dozen cameras located mostly at federal

 buildings-nothing terribly pernicious, but police officials already have

-plans to expand the surveillance program to include hundreds of cameras.
+plans to expand the surveillance program to include

 Police brass speak with reverent awe about Britain's truly Orwellian